OLTA Board of Governors

 Program Manager, Oak Ridges Moraine Land Trust

 Kristie Virgoe is the Director, Stewardship and Conservation Lands at Kawartha Conservation.
 She started her career with the Kawartha Conservation where she led the Stewardship and Land Protection divisions for over 8 years as the Manager of Environmental Protection and Restoration.
-Since that time she has worked for the Ontario Land Trust Alliance (OLTA) as Program Manager and the Muskoka Conservancy as their Executive Director, and the Oak Ridges Moraine Land Trust as their Program Manager.
+Since that time she has worked for the Ontario Land Trust Alliance (OLTA) as Program Manager, the Muskoka Conservancy as their Executive Director, and the Oak Ridges Moraine Land Trust as their Program Manager.

 D. Gayle Wood - Vice Chair